stenglein-lab/taxonomy_pipeline/README.md

 nextflow run stenglein-lab/taxonomy_pipeline -profile test,singularity
 ```

+## Pipeline options

+A number of pipeline defaults are specified in [nextflow.config](./nextflow.config).
+These options can be [overridden in a variety of ways](https://www.nextflow.io/docs/latest/config.html).
+Overridable options include:

+- `outdir`: the main output directory.
+Default: results.
+- `fastq_pattern`: the pattern to match for finding input fastq files.
+Default: "*_R[12]*.fastq*"
+- Output sub-directories: there a number of these, for instance `contigs_out_dir` (default: $outdir/contigs), and they can all be overridden.
+- `minimum_contig_length`: the minimum contig length: contigs shorter than this will be discarded.
+Default: 200 bases.
+- `classify_singletons`: should non-assembling reads (singletons) be taxonomically classified?
+Default: no.
+- Resource allocation:  it's possible to specify the maximium available number of processers and memory.
+A good way to use this is to use a [custom profile](https://www.nextflow.io/docs/latest/config.html#config-profiles).
+For example, see profile named local in [nextflow.config](./nextflow.config).

 ## Tutorial

 There is [a tutorial](./docs/tutorial.md) that describes the main steps of this pipeline.
 This tutorial refers to the older, pre-nextflow bash version of this pipeline, but the steps are similar and so the information in the tutorial remains applicable to understanding how the pipeline works in principle.